 A professional editor can help with this.
-But it will help if you make good use of Word’s formatting functions when writing the document in the first place.
-This will let your editor focus mainly on the wording in the document, rather than struggling to work out how it’s organised and how it should be formatted.
+But it will also help if you make good use of Word’s formatting functions when writing the document in the first place.
+This will let your editor focus mainly on the wording, rather than struggling to work out how the document is organised and how it should be formatted.

 A professional editor can help with this.
-But it will help if you make good use of Word’s formatting functions when writing the document in the first place.
-This will let your editor focus mainly on the wording in the document, rather than struggling to work out how it’s organised and how it should be formatted.
+But it will also help if you make good use of Word’s formatting functions when writing the document in the first place.
+This will let your editor focus mainly on the wording, rather than struggling to work out how the document is organised and how it should be formatted.

 Guide #2: Working with tracked changes and comments in Word

-This guide will help you to follow and understand our change tracking and comments – which isn’t always easy when you find a mass of red lines, boxes and red underlined text appearing on the screen with your document.
-It will also explain how useful these features are, and advise you on how to follow up on your editor’s changes and comments as you work towards a polished final product.
+This guide will help you to follow and understand the change tracking and comments, which isn’t always easy when you find a mass of red lines, boxes and underlined text on the screen.
+It will also explain how useful these features are, and advise on how to follow up on your editor’s changes and comments as you work towards a polished final product.
 It covers:

-This guide will help you to follow and understand our change tracking and comments – which isn’t always easy when you find a mass of red lines, boxes and red underlined text appearing on the screen with your document.
-It will also explain how useful these features are, and advise you on how to follow up on your editor’s changes and comments as you work towards a polished final product.
+This guide will help you to follow and understand the change tracking and comments, which isn’t always easy when you find a mass of red lines, boxes and underlined text on the screen.
+It will also explain how useful these features are, and advise on how to follow up on your editor’s changes and comments as you work towards a polished final product.
 It covers:

 - how tracked changes are shown on screen